nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Editing an event: `edit`
 Edit an event that has been added to the schedule.
 Use –x to specify the attributes to edit.

-Format: `edit -i INDEX_OF_EVENT –st STARTTIME –sd STARTDATE –et ENDTIME –ed ENDDATE`
+Format: `edit -i INDEX_OF_EVENT –st STARTTIME –sd STARTDATE –et ENDTIME –ed ENDDATE -v VENUE`
 * sd is required and it must be of the format YYYY/MM/DD
 * st is required and it must be of the format HH:MM
 * Other fields are optional